vscode-doc-jp/Docs/languages/jsconfig.md

 `target`| Specifies which default library (lib.d.ts) to use.
 The values are "ES3", "ES5", "ES6".
 `experimentalDecorators`|Enables experimental support for proposed ES decorators.
 `allowSyntheticDefaultImports`|Allow default imports from modules with no default export.
 This does not affect code emit, just type checking.
+`baseUrl`|Base directory to resolve non-relative module names.
+`paths`|Specify path mapping to be computed relative to baseUrl option.

 ## Best Practices